Are you feeding your pipeline?

 - Mobile responsiveness

-Apparently, being human involves getting in touch with our inner lizard.
+Being human involves getting in touch with our inner lizard.
 Connecting with the lizard brain is a good way to capture attention.
 Surprise, empathize, inspire, connect.
-When talking to a prospect, it allows you to keep attention long enough to work on the rational part of the brain.
+When talking to a prospect, engage the lizard brain long enough for you to shift into a conversation with the rational brain.

 When it’s your own lizard brain, the vision board talks to you and reminds you of what’s important to you.